-What should I do if my flight is cancelled or delayed?
-Your options explained
+What to do if your flight is delayed?
+Ryanair cancels flights due to French ATC strike

 Am I entitled to compensation if my flight is delayed?

-If your flight is delayed by more than three hours and it’s the airline’s fault, you’re entitled to compensation from the airline.
+If your flight is delayed by more than three hours and it is the airline’s fault, you’re entitled to compensation from the airline.

 You’re unlikely to get compensation if the delay was caused by something outside of the airline’s control, like bad weather or a security risk.